In An International First, Surfer Conquers The Atlantic Alone On A Paddleboard

 In the span of 93 days, Chris Bertish crossed more than 4,050 nautical miles of Atlantic Ocean — and he conquered this lonely crossing standing up.
 When the South African surfer entered English Harbour on the island of Antigua on Thursday, he was riding the same massive stand-up paddleboard that bore him from Morocco's Agadir Marina roughly three months ago.

-Still, if Bertish's equipment wasn't much different from when he started, his place in the record books now certainly is: On Thursday, Bertish became the first person in history to make a solo transatlantic journey on a stand-up paddleboard.
+Still, if Bertish's equipment wasn't much different from when he started, his place in the record books now certainly is: On Thursday, Bertish became the first person in history to make a solo trans-Atlantic journey on a stand-up paddleboard.

 "Across the entire Atlantic Ocean and I am finally here," Bertish wrote Thursday on Facebook.
-"I don't need to be strong and keep it together any longer, it's been 93 days and it's done and I let it all go...
+"I don't need to be strong and keep it together any longer; it's been 93 days and it's done and I let it all go...
 I am home!"

 By the time he made it to the West Indies, battling fittingly windy and rough conditions," SUP Magazine reports he had already faced down "shark encounters, equipment failures, unfavorable trade winds, loneliness and huge swells."

-At one point, conditions were so rough — and rough for so long — that he and his navigational systems were "just really embattled to just make it through and survive," Bertish told SUP Magazine in a phone call about halfway through his transatlantic paddle.
+At one point, conditions were so rough — and rough for so long — that he and his navigational systems were "just really embattled to just make it through and survive," Bertish told SUP Magazine in a phone call about halfway through his trans-Atlantic paddle.

 "My craft was taking on water, I couldn't open my hatches, I was underwater most of the time and I don't think most people understand the severity of that kind of problem," he continued.
 "I have a sea grass growing on my entire deck because it's underwater the entire time."